 Family inclusion

-Most citizenship by investment programs permits the main applicant to include family members, such as spouses, children, and sometimes parents and siblings.
-This means the entire family can benefit from improved travel freedom, security, and quality of life, ensuring that loved ones are also taken care of and have access to the same opportunities.
+Most citizenship by investment programs permit the main applicant to include family members, such as spouses, children, and sometimes parents and siblings.
+This means the entire family can benefit from improved travel freedom, security, and quality of life, ensuring that loved ones are taken care of and have access to the same opportunities.

 Citizenship by Investment Countries